 Orchestrations are the logic that drives a business process.
 These can consist or rules and executable code as needed.
 These orchestrations are not written in a code language such as C#, instead an appropriate tool is used to graphically organise a defined group of shapes to express conditions, loops, and other behaviour.
 Optionally you can use the Business Rule Engine, which is a simpler and easier way to express complex sets of rules in any business process.

 Subscriptions are created to indicate the kinds of messages you want to receive.
 Messages normally arrive in the MessageBox database.
 Each message is then dispatched to its target orchestration, which takes whatever action was designed within the business process.
 Each message is then processed by a send pipeline, which may convert it from the internal XML format used by BizTalk Server to the format required by its destination, add a digital signature, and more.
 Messages are then sent out using a send adapter, which uses an appropriate mechanism to communicate with the application for which this message is destined.

 When building solutions within the BizTalk Server engine, you end up with various artefacts (parts or components).

 These artefacts can be worked with as a single unit, referred to as a BizTalk application.
 A BizTalk application combines all these pieces together into a single logical unit, making it the fundamental abstraction for management and deployment.

-Ballard Chalmers is one of a handful of BizTalk development experts in the UK, with over 15 years’ experience.
-If you would like to understand more about how BizTalk Server can benefit your enterprise click here, or for an informal chat you can give us a call on 01342 410 223.
+Ballard Chalmers is one of a handful of BizTalk development experts in the UK, with over 15 years of experience.
+If you would like to understand more about how BizTalk Server can benefit your enterprise click here, or for an informal chat you can give us a call on 01342 410 223 or contact us.